-Automobile manufacturers make different cars or different variations of their cars for different markets.
-For example, European markets love wagons while they are next to impossible to sell in US markets.
+Automobile manufacturers make different cars or different variations of their vehicles for other markets.
+For example, European markets love wagons, but they are next to impossible to sell in US markets.
 For the most part, drivers tend to buy cars within their own markets.
-But if you fall in love with a set of wheels that you can’t buy in the US, it is certainly possible to buy abroad and import the car.
+But if you fall in love with a set of wheels you can’t buy in the US, it is possible to buy abroad and import the car.

-Buyers should be aware that environmental regulations are strict when it comes to cars, and between the regulations and cost, it can be daunting to import a car.
+Buyers should be aware that environmental regulations are strict regarding cars, and between the regulations and cost, it can be daunting to import a car.

 Check US Environmental Regulations for Automobiles